 Gabriela Quirós has long covered the intersection of science, technology and social change.
 A staff producer since 2006 at KQED Public Television in San Francisco, she has produced and directed over 50 segments and half-hour documentaries for the national science series QUEST, and won two regional Emmys®.
 She grew up in Costa Rica and worked there as a print reporter covering health, the environment and politics for Spanish- and English-language newspapers.
 She holds two MA degrees from the University of California, Berkeley.
 Beautiful Sin is her first feature-length documentary.

-Beautiful Sin will be broadcast nationally on public television stations starting on April 17, 2015.
-Please check local listings.
+Beautiful Sin was broadcast nationally on public television stations on April 17, 2015.